 Ideology driven opinion is fundamentally different from Evidence driven opinion.
-For the sake of this article, I would term them as IBO ( Ideology Based Opinion) and EBO ( Evidence Based Opinion).
+For the sake of this article, I would term these terms as IBO ( Ideology Based Opinion) and EBO ( Evidence Based Opinion).
 It is important to distinguish these two patterns when we engage in any meaningful debate.
-It is also important to identify individuals who consistently maintain IBO, because for two reasons: No meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions or IBO person.
-A sociological and psychological profiling of the individuals is important to be done before such a debate is initiated.
+It is also important to identify individuals who consistently maintain IBO for two reasons: No meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions.
+A sociological and psychological profiling of the individuals need to be done before meaningful debates that have a chance of true exchange of ideas is initiated.
 General population should understand these subtleties before concluding the facts-of-matter of a debate.
 Indeed, it would better that the audience themselves reflect on their sociological and psychological predilections before make conclusion of a debate.
 This is important because achieving consensus is critically important is achieving ‘peace’ and ‘efficiency’ in civil society.

 Generally, the opinions made by political party spokespersons, religious leaders, and middle-level diplomats are mostly ideology-based opinion.
 Here a given fact is tailored to suit the ideological disposition of the opinion makers.
 As a part of their profession, while these individuals are supposed to maintain IBO, if a journalist, a scientist, a historian or a social commentator ought to be make evidence based opinion.
 But most often than not, this is not the case- many of the commentaries are driven by hidden ideological considerations.
 This vitiates the environment of debate and makes dialogue meaningless.
 Such scenarios unfold grotesquely in the interfaces of many intractable conflicts, while it brews indolently in many other forms of apparently futile debates.